 Our Climate

-Bermuda doesn’t experience the heat of the Caribbean (it’s about 1,000 miles north) or the chills of London or the northeast U.S. You’re looking at a 65 degree average in January, 67 in April, 80 in July and 75 in October.
+Bermuda is a year-round destination offering a variety of island experiences any time of year.
+The island doesn’t experience the heat of the Caribbean (it’s about 1,000 miles north) or the chills of London or the northeast U.S. Daytime high temperatures in Bermuda average 65 degrees in January, 71 in April, 84 in July, and 80 in October.
 June through August brings southerly breezes, which makes evenings delightful.
-This is an outdoor destination year-round.
 The difference between water and air temperatures averages 2 degrees.

 Annual Rainfall

-Simply put, rain isn’t likely to spoil your Bermuda vacation.
-Unlike other island destinations, Bermuda has no rainy season.
-And you won’t hear Bermudians complain about rainfall because they collect it for drinking water via their white slate roofs, pipes and underground tanks.
-Heavier downpours (typically at night in the summer) don’t usually last longer than a couple of hours; rarely does the sun disappear for long.
+Rain isn’t likely to spoil your Bermuda vacation.
+Unlike other islands, Bermuda has no rainy season.
+And you won’t hear Bermudians complain about rainfall because they collect it for drinking water via their white slate roofs, pipes, and underground tanks.
+Heavier downpours (typically at night in the summer) don’t usually last longer than a couple of hours; the sun rarely disappears for long.
 If you do encounter a day of rain, check out the island’s great indoors.

 Homespun Barometers

-Bermuda relies on satellites and radar, of course, but some traditional forecasting methods are still in use.
-Old-timers turn to shark oil when the weather is unsettled.
+Beyond satellites and radar, some traditional forecasting methods are still in use.
+Some old-timers turn to shark oil when the weather is unsettled.
 Cloudy shark oil signals a storm – read more about the shark oil tradition.
 There’s also the old Weather Stone at Fort Scaur in the West End.
 The instructions are tongue-in-cheek: a dry stone = it’s not raining; a shadow underneath = the sun’s shining.
-“If ever it is white on top, it is snowing,” the noticeboard helpfully adds.
+The noticeboard adds, “If ever it is white on top, it is snowing.”

-Big hits are rare, averaging just over one per decade.
-The hurricane season officially runs June 1 through November 30.
+Big hits are rare in Bermuda, averaging just over one per decade.
+The Atlantic hurricane season officially runs June 1 through November 30.
+Four important things to know:

-For more information, visit the Bermuda Weather Service website or AccuWeather.com.
+For more information and detailed forecasts, visit the Bermuda Weather Service website or AccuWeather.com.